LeopardSnake/numberGuesserCC/README.md

 # I did something weird
 - Second set of changes!
 Hope this bloody well works this time!
 - I am now editing this on gitHub!
 Cool!
+- I have cloned this and should upload on different branch